Dios Salve a la Reina: Visual Direction for a Global Queen Tribute Show

 Photography as composition

-Textures, analog references, and graphic overlays reinforce the idea of memory, archive, and spectacle.
+Textures, analog references, and graphic overlays reinforced the ideas of memory, archive, and spectacle, translating the energy of live performance into a distinct visual language.

 Layered photography and lighting treatment to recreate the theatrical essence of Queen’s live performances.